lorenzo-rovigatti/tacoxDNA/README.md

 ## Acknowledgements

 * Some of the code has been adapted from the [oxDNA](http://dna.physics.ox.ac.uk/) source
 * The vHelix-to-oxDNA converter was provided by Erik Benson
+* The source of code of the [pyquaternion lib](https://github.com/KieranWynn/pyquaternion) is included in the source tree